Nissan Institute of Japanese Studies

 Please click on the thumbnails below to enlarge:

-The main collection and book stacks are in the basement which can only be reached by a spiral staircase.
-The steps have open risers and contrasting anti-slip treads.
-There are continuous handrails both sides.
-Staff will assist and collect books for those unable to reach the basement.
+• The main collection and book stacks are in the basement which can only be reached by a spiral staircase.
+Steps have open risers, and visually contrasting step edges.
+There are handrails both sides.

 Please click on the thumbnails below to enlarge: